 Marshall led the effort to site the telescope; his first choice was to approach Central Washington State College in Ellensburg, Washington, which was ideally placed nearly equidistant from Seattle, Spokane, and Portland/Vancouver.
 Nearby Table Mountain was a superb location for the telescope, and would become the future location of the Table Mountain Star Party.
 But the college ultimately decided they were not interested due to the costs involved.
 Dejected, Marshall, his wife, and Conner headed home.
 About halfway home they became hungry and the trio stopped at a cafe in the small town of Goldendale for lunch.
 Striking up a conversation with owner John Toll, Marshall was soon put in touch with Mayor George Nesbitt.
 A follow-up meeting was arranged and on May 28, 1964, Marshall, McConnell, and VanVelden met with Mayor Nesbitt, Toll, Pete May, editor of the Goldendale Sentinel, and others.
 The amateur astronomer's proposal included building the observatory for housing the telescope and other instruments, with an astronomy lab, a library, and whatever else was needed.

 Soon it was agreed that Clark College would supply the telescope if the City would supply the site and observatory building.
-Even though Goldendale was relatively small, there were concerns about "too much light emitting from the town's lights" affecting the telescope.
-The City leaders promised to build an observatory for the instrument, and per professional astronomers that were consulted, promised to enact lighting regulations to protect it from light pollution.
+Even though Goldendale was relatively small, there were substantial concerns about "too much light emitting from the town's lights" affecting the telescope.
+The Goldendale City leaders promised to build an observatory for the instrument, and per professional astronomers that were consulted, promised to enact lighting regulations to protect it from light pollution and educate the public of the need to protect it.
 The non-profit Goldendale Observatory Corporation was formed on April 13, 1971 to solicit funds to build the observatory.
 The Corporation was led by a volunteer board of directors, which included the telescope makers and Clark College representatives.

 The Goldendale Observatory was built over a period of four months and finished in September 1973, and an October 13 dedication date was set.
 Meanwhile, back in Vancouver, the completed 24½ inch mirror was dispatched to get its reflective coating of aluminum.
 October rolled around and the mirror was not back.
 An eleventh-hour phone call from Bud Hakanson, President of Clark College, to the mirror coaters got the mirror back to the college on October 9, where it was then taken to the Observatory by private car.